Braedon-Wooding-Uni/blog/content/blog/lambda_crabs_1.md

 +++
 date = "2016-06-06T09:12:56+02:00"
-title = "Lambda crabs (part 1): A mathematical introduction to lifetimes and regions"
+title = "Lambda crabs (part 1): A mathematical introduction to lifetimes and regions" description = "In this post, I go through the theoretical foundation of region-based memory management." tags = ["lambda-crabs", "rust", "mathematics", "regions", "lifetimes"]
 +++

 This post will cover lifetimes and regions in depth, with a focus on the mathematical background of regions.
 That is, what is a region?
 What rules do they follow?
 How does the compiler handle them?
 And how are they inferred?